Pipes of War

 ‘What?
 No!
 Where?’ the police officer cried, jumping to the floor and pulling out his gun.

 ‘Put the gun down, Sid, I’m talking to you,’ HyJean said with a roll of her eyes.
+She offered a hand to help him up.
 ‘Come on, get up.’

 ‘Oh, sorry,’ said Officer Down.
 He chuckled as he stood back up and put his gun away.
 ‘Easy mistake.
 Still, I’m sure I’ll get used to it once I’ve been in the job a while.’